 Advertisement

-Bradley Wiggins’s tragic fall from Olympic hero to broke couch-surfer
+Bradley Wiggins’ sad fall from Olympic hero to broke couch-surfer

 In the heady summer of 2012, Sir Bradley Wiggins was at the height of his fame.
 Already a successful cyclist with six Olympic medals under his belt, he became a household name as the first Briton to win the Tour de France.
 He was chosen to strike the bell to open the London Olympics in front of an audience of millions, was named Sports Personality of the Year that December, and soon after was knighted for his services to cycling.
 The public called him “Sir Wiggo”; the Sun newspaper issued a stick-on version of his signature sideburns.

 Twelve years on, he has experienced a tragic fall from grace.
-Last week, Wiggins was declared bankrupt at Lancaster county court, following reports that his company had accumulated debts amounting to almost £1 million.
+It was earlier this year that Wiggins was declared bankrupt at Lancaster county court, following reports that his company had accumulated debts amounting to almost £1 million.
 The home he shared with his ex-wife has been repossessed and sold and he is reportedly sofa-surfing.
+Now his debts have spiralled to almost £2 million.
+Four years ago, Wiggins entered into an Individual Voluntary Arrangement (IVA) to settle debts that included more than £300,000 to HM Revenue and Customs.

 It is a desperately sad situation, especially given he has had the cards stacked against him from the start.
 Wiggins had an immensely troubled childhood, raised by his mother on an estate in Kilburn, north London, after his Australian father, also a champion cyclist, who drank heavily, walked out when he was two.
 He alleges that his stepfather was violent (a claim denied by his stepfather).